-3.11 Transfer of Credit [rev.2020-2021]
+3.11 Transfer of Credit (External) [rev. Sept.
+2021]

-Course credits from publicly funded colleges and universities in Ontario may be eligible towards a program of study at St. Lawrence College.
-All other institutions will be considered on a case-by-case basis, unless an articulation agreement exists; specifically, in the case of transfer credits to college degree programs the credits must be from institutions acceptable to the Postsecondary Education Quality Assessment Board (PEQAB).
-If a student has such outside credits, and the credits are related to the program in which they are interested, they may wish to be considered for credit transfer.
+Course credits from publicly funded colleges and universities in Ontario may be eligible for transfer towards a program of study at St. Lawrence College.
+All other institutions will be considered on a case-by-case basis, unless an articulation agreement exists.
+For transfer credits to college degree programs the credits must be from institutions acceptable to the Postsecondary Education Quality Assessment Board (PEQAB).